-Trends and factors, 2006-07
+Trends and factors, 2007-08

-In 2006 there was considerable focus on the water industry particularly related to hose pipe bans and the failure by some companies to meet leakage targets.
-As a result the industry and its regulators were under the spotlight of the media and government.
+In 2007 there was focus on the water industry particularly related to fines imposed on companies by the regulator Ofwat.
+As a result, the industry and its regulator were under the spotlight of the media.
 CCWater was a very active commentator on behalf of consumers.

-Significant effort was spent during the course of 2006-07 responding to the Department of Trade and Industry's (DTI) proposals for the reform of consumer representation and redress.
-In the original consultation document published on 25 January 2006 'Proposals to strengthen and streamline consumer advocacy: a consultation on consumer representation and redress', the proposal was that CCWater should not be part of the initial group of sectoral consumer bodies to be incorporated in the new arrangements, but that consultation should take place in 2008 as to its merger into the proposed new body.
-However it was further suggested by CCWater to the DTI that the consultation should take place in 2010 rather than 2008 - giving CCWater a fair chance to prove its worth and to demonstrate the distinctive elements of a monopoly sector that must be captured if effective representation of consumers is to be achieved.
-Discussions continue on this subject.
+As in the previous year, effort was spent during the course of 2007-08 responding to the Department for Business, Enterprise and Regulatory Reform (BERR) proposals for the reform of consumer representation and redress.
+In the original consultation document published on 25 January 2006 'Proposals to strengthen and streamline consumer advocacy: a consultation on consumer representation and redress', the proposal was that CCWater should not be part of the initial group of sectoral consumer bodies to be incorporated in the new arrangements, but that consultation should take place in 2008 as to its merger into the new body.
+However it was further suggested by CCWater to BERR that the consultation should take place in 2010 rather than 2008 - to avoid disrupting CCWater's key role in representing consumers in the 2009 price review process and giving CCWater a fair chance to prove its worth and to demonstrate the distinctive elements of a monopoly sector that must be captured if effective representation of consumers is to be achieved.
+No clear timetable has yet been identified as to whether a consultation will take place in 2008 or at a later date.

-Over the period of the year 2006-07 customer complaints and enquiries increased, so putting greater pressure on staff working in the area.
-This pressure was a factor taken into account in the refocusing of work within the English regional and the Wales offices which, as detailed above, took place in 2006-07.
+Over the period of the year 2007-08 customer complaints and enquiries increased, so putting greater pressure on staff working in the area.
+This pressure was a factor taken into account in the decision to replace the complaints management system during the course of the year with an efficient software package providing greater flexibility for the organisation.